rmueck/puppet-rundeck-python/README.md

 Feed Rundeck with Puppet nodes.

+This is a fork from https://github.com/virtual-expo/puppet-rundeck-python

+I had to slightly modify the original code, because it did not produce the expected output for *Rundeck*:

+- Change `parameters` to `values` in config
+- Change default input directory to `/opt/puppetlabs/server/data/puppetserver/yaml/facts`
+- Adding the `Loader=yaml.SafeLoader` to all `yaml.load` statements (see https://github.com/yaml/pyyaml/wiki/PyYAML-yaml.load(input)-Deprecation)

 This Python script reads into the Puppet Master filesystem and produces a yaml file containing up-to-date nodes information.
 The nodes description is based on Puppet facts and reads from the yaml node reports written by puppet.
 The output file respects [Rundeck resource yaml format](http://rundeck.org/docs/man5/resource-yaml.html).
 Facts (custom or not) can be added at will, and are then available in Rundeck Node Filter.

 The final yaml file should be exposed to an internal address, used as a URL Source in Rundeck Project Nodes configuration.